 How do you introduce yourself, scientifically?
 My name is Dana Boebinger, and I’m an auditory cognitive neuroscientist.
 I study how the brain understands sound; I specifically study humans, and how the brain understands the kinds of sounds that are particularly relevant for humans, like speech and music.
 What are the implications or broader impacts of your work?
 I do basic science, which aims to advance fundamental … Continue reading What Does a Cognitive Neuroscientist Do?

 How do you introduce yourself, scientifically?
-My name is Michael Miyagi, and I’m an evolutionary biologist, which means that I study how the process of evolution works and how that process has generated the incredible biodiversity that we have today.
+My name is Mia Miyagi, and I’m an evolutionary biologist, which means that I study how the process of evolution works and how that process has generated the incredible biodiversity that we have today.
 More specifically, I’m a theoretical population geneticist.
 Population genetics is how we think about evolution and variation across entire populations.
 In other words, how individuals … Continue reading What Does an Evolutionary Biologist Do?